12 Top-Rated Cheap Places to Visit in Europe

 1. Prague, Czech Republic

-It's nicknamed "The City of a Hundred Spies"-but you don't have to be stealthy to save money in the capital of the Czech Republic.
-No matter the season, Prague offers charm, adventure, history, and plenty of decadent-and ahem, fried-dishes.
-Whether you're on a hostel budget or can spend a bit more for an Airbnb, you can expect to pay very little in nightly rates and on dinners out.
+It's nicknamed "The City of a Hundred Spies," but you don't have to be stealthy to save money in the capital of the Czech Republic.
+No matter the season, Prague offers charm, adventure, history, and plenty of decadent (and deliciously fried) dishes.
+Whether you're on a hostel budget or can spend a bit more for an Airbnb, you can expect to pay very little in nightly rates and dinners out.

-The city itself is divided into old and new, and you can hire a tour guide or just wander around yourself, since it's not only simple to navigate but features an inexpensive metro system, too.
-Secret tip?
-Pack yourself a cheap breakfast and a coffee and watch the sun rise over the Charles Bridge-unforgettable and basically money- and crowd-free.
+The city itself is divided into old and new, and you can hire a tour guide or save money by wandering around yourself - it's not only simple to navigate but features an inexpensive metro system, too.

 Accommodation: Where to Stay in Prague: Best Areas & Hotels